mlabs-haskell/plutus-simple-model/README.md

 To test withdraws we need to have rewards.
 We can easily generate rewards by making transactions that contain fees granted with `payFee` function.

+## Ledger reexports

+As plutus-ledger is not available with removing plutus-apps dependency.
+We still provide some useful functionality from it.
+It's placed under `Plutus.Test.Model.Ledger`:

+* `Ledger.Ada`  - `Ada` type wrapper and functions for it
+* `Ledger.Scripts` - useful functions to calculate hashes